chand1012/openai-cf-workers-ai/README.md

 I think that in the near future, smaller, cheaper LLMs will be a legitimate competitor to OpenAI's GPT-3.5 and GPT-4 APIs.
 Most developers will not want to rewrite their entire codebase in order to use these up-and-coming models.
 I also think that Cloudflare Workers are a neat way to host AI and APIs, so I implemented the OpenAI API on Workers AI.
 This allows developers to use the OpenAI SDKs with the new LLMs without having to rewrite all of their code.
 This code, as is Workers AI, is not production ready but will be semi-regularly updated with new features as they roll out to Workers AI.

+## How?

+By using all the tools available on Cloudflare of course!
+The API is written in pure, Workers-compatible Javascript to minimize dependency overhead.
+Any of the supported [Text Generation LLMs](https://developers.cloudflare.com/workers-ai/models/text-generation/#available-embedding-models) can be used in place of GPT-3.5 and GPT-4.
+Any supported [Text-to-Image](https://developers.cloudflare.com/workers-ai/models/text-to-image/#available-embedding-models) can be used in place of the Dall-e models.
+OpenAI's open source Whisper model is used to perform [Automatic Speech Recognition](https://developers.cloudflare.com/workers-ai/models/speech-recognition/).
+Cloudflare's [R2](https://developers.cloudflare.com/r2/) is used for image file storage, and will be used for user file uploads when implemented.
+[D1](https://developers.cloudflare.com/d1/) is used as a base database solution, and [Vectorize](https://developers.cloudflare.com/vectorize/), the builtin [AI Embeddings](https://developers.cloudflare.com/vectorize/get-started/embeddings/#5-write-code-in-your-worker), and D1 will be used anywhere we need a vector database.

 ## Compatibility

 Here are all the APIs I would like to implement or have implemented that are currently possible with the Workers AI platform.